niallhatton/Scooters/README.md

 The hero image was a stock photo I purchased for this project from Adobe Stock.

 ## Hosting/Domain
-The domain zoomscooter.co.uk was purchased for this project and the site is hosted in Azure cloud on a custom VM I manage.
+The domain www.zoomscooter.co.uk was purchased for this project and the site is hosted in Azure cloud on a custom VM I manage.

 ## Gitpod Testing